chocolatey/choco-wiki/FeaturesInfrastructureAutomation.md

 ## Chef

-Chef has a built-in `chocolatey_package` resource to use with Chocolatey.
+Chef 12.7+ has a [built-in](https://www.chef.io/blog/2016/02/12/chef-client-12-7-released/) `chocolatey_package` resource to use with Chocolatey.

 ~~~ruby
 chocolatey_package 'git' do